Planar Black holes and Entanglement Entropy in Analog Gravity Models: Summary and conclusions

 \subsection{Acknowledgement}

-The work of N.B.~has been supported by: the European Union through the European Regional Development Fund - the Competitiveness and Cohesion Operational Programme (KK.01.1.1.06), the H2020 CSA Twinning project No.~692194, ``RBI-T-WINNING'', and the ICTP - SEENET-MTP project NT-03 Cosmology - Classical and Quantum Challenges.
-T.Z.~acknowledges the support of the Swedish Research Council (Vetenskapsr\r{a}det) via grant No.~2015-04852.
+The work of N.B.\ has been supported by the ICTP-SEENET-MTP project NT-03 Cosmology-Classical and Quantum Challenges and the COST Action CA23130 -- BridgeQG: Bridging high and low energies in search of quantum gravity.
+T.Z.\ acknowledges the support of the Swedish Research Council (Vetenskapsr\r{a}det) via grant No.\ 2015-04852.